magicdude4eva/docker-gunbot/README.md

 🏆 If you are new to Binance, [I can share my affiliate link where both of us will earn 10% commission on trades](https://accounts.binance.com/register?ref=13896895).

-🏆 2021-11-20: I have started trading CRO on Kucoin with Gunbot - if you are not signed up with them use my link: [Kucoin Signup Referral](https://www.kucoin.com/ucenter/signup?rcode=7wrbxe)

 🚀 2021-11-20: If you have not signed up with Crypto.com to trade in CRO, read this: [Crypto.com Visa Debit Card with Cashback and 100% rebate on Netflix, Spotify & Amazon Prime](https://www.naschenweng.info/2021/11/10/crypto_com_visa_debit_card_supercharger/)

-💳 2024-01-01: **Earn Free Crypto with Your Everyday Spending!** Sign up for Plutus and earn free crypto on your everyday debit card payments.
-Join now using my referral link: [Join Plutus!](https://dex.plutus.it/auth/referee/signup?refId=BUihTI)

 ## Docker image with colorised output & Telegram Support